ss4328/Machine-Learning/classification/readme.md

 # Assignment 4

-In this project, my aim is to create my own classification algorithms from scratch by using matlab.
+In this project, my aim is to create my own classification algorithms from scratch by using python.

 ## Execution